 • Post Traumatic Stress Disorder (PTSD)

-• Specific phobias such as fears about heights or snakes
+• Specific phobias, such as fears about heights or snakes

 Post-Traumatic Stress Disorder